 Massive Ai Weiwei sculpture will greet you at Hotel St. George’s lobby in Helsinki, while original Damien Hirst silk screen awaits you at Belmond El Encanto in Santa Barbara.
 Hotel lobbies are the first thing that the visitors see when they enter the hotel.
 That’s why choosing the right art for a hotel lobby is of vital importance, as they set the tone for the entire stay.

 As the world around us becomes increasingly visual, there’s a huge pressure on hotels to keep up and make their venues aesthetically exciting.
 That’s why, hotels are branding themselves as art hotels, hiring curators and partnering with museums to bring a unique art experience to their guests.
-When thoughtfully incorporated into a well-designed concept, hotel artworks give the venue that unique atmosphere that the guests will always remember.
+When thoughtfully incorporated into a well-designed concept, hotel wall art gives the venue that unique atmosphere that the guests will always remember.